wso2/docs-is/en/docs/develop/spring-boot.md

 If you wish to customize the logout endpoint, follow the steps below.

-1. Have a ConfigSecurity class by extending WebSecurityConfigurerAdapter and configure the logoutUrl
+1. Create a `ConfigSecurity` class by extending WebSecurityConfigurerAdapter and configure the logoutUrl
     ```java